CLI Contract v1¶

 This command does not execute scenario behavior, generate evidence reports or mutate Mission Model data.

-Only explicitly documented JSON reports and Core-owned structured surfaces should be treated as machine-readable stable or public preview outputs.
+Only explicitly documented JSON reports and Core-owned structured surfaces should be treated as machine-readable stable or candidate outputs according to their classification.

 Human-oriented terminal output is useful for users, demonstrations and diagnostics, but it is not a machine compatibility contract.